rdeville-public-bak/my_programs.mkdocs_template_rdeville/docs/personal_template/create.md

 ## Add the content of your template

-Now, to setup your own template, you just have to write it in the empty folder but track `user_config` folder.
-If you happen to add a file with the same path from `template`, the your file will override the one in `template`.
+Now, to setup your own template, you just have to write it in the empty, but tracked, folder `user_config`.
+If you happen to add a file with the same path from `template`, then your file will override the one in `template`.

 For instance, if you create a file `user_config/docs/index.md`, its content will override the content of the file `template/docs/index.md` when using template.

 Moreover, you can add a `post_setup.sh` script in `user_config` to handle customized command once `setup.sh` finish.
+The script `post_setup.sh` will be automatically included at the end of the execution of the script `setup.sh`.

-Below are some examples such as a possible structure of `user_config` folder as well as some content exaple.
-Note that every files, hidden or not, within folder `user_config` are copied when installed, which can be usefull to provide configuration workflow files, such as `.editorconfig`, `.gitignore`, etc. files.
+Below are some examples, such as a possible structure of `user_config` folder as well as some content examples.
+Note that every files, hidden or not, within folder `user_config` are copied when installed, which can be usefull to provide configuration workflow files, such as `.editorconfig`, `.gitignore`, etc.

 === "Folder `user_config`"